stud0709/oms_companion/README.md

 This is a very early version of the software.
 Use it at your own risk.

 ## Setting Up
+This software requires Java Runtime Environment 8 or later.
 Download and unzip the release into a folder.
-Use `oms.cmd` to start the application.
+If you have your Java runtime on your class path, use `oms.cmd` to start the application.
 It will appear in your system tray.

 ### Creating Your Private Key
 Open the context menu from the system tray icon and click on *Cryptography... -> New Private Key*.
 The wizard will guide you through the process.